Skip to content

 Overall, I am dealing with the situation well and I attribute this also to working through the emotions consciously for example by writing this article.

-Learnings so far
+Learnings

 • Call everyone, everywhere immediately.
 Call until someone does something immediately or your phone runs out of battery even if calling people is the worst for you.